 Police Quest: SWAT

 The game comes on four CDs, and can be broken into three distinct parts.
 The first part is, for lack of a better term, the SWAT Encarta.
 These are meant to be training areas, but do a miserable job of teaching you how to play the game.
 Instead, they make up a large collection of various SWAT-related information.
 The chalkboard at HQ lists topics like “tactical sound factors” or “room entries.”
 Clicking them brings you to a window with pages upon pages of text supplemented by changing digital stills; quite like a certain multimedia encyclopedia.
+You can further explore a wealth of generic manufacturer information for gear and weapons; definitely not filtered for the layman.
+Granted, this could have been more interesting when you couldn’t simply Wiki a gun and get muzzle velocities and fire rates, but since it isn’t referenced in the game itself, it’s valuable only to gun enthusiasts.

-The second part of SWAT is an interactive weapons training simulation.
-I put it apart from the game proper because it’s more hands-on than the encyclopedia, but is still its own contained set of arcade style challenges.
-You select the weapon you want to use, load and switch off the safety, and then get various tasks shouted by the instructor.
-Some of these are simple, like putting two rounds into the chest box of a target.
-Some are elaborate like the “El Presidente” speed trial where you shoot across three targets in a defined pattern.
 You have to do one round of range training to qualify for call-ups, and once you do, you never have to come back here again.
 There’s an intricate match timer that accurately tracks delay between shots, reaction time, etc, but the game doesn’t care a bit about your performance.
 You basically can return to attain your own personal best, if you care, but that’s all this section offers – and little at that, considering it’s a goofy and loose control system of aiming gunsight crosshairs with a mouse.
 I don’t feel like I’ve accomplished anything by smoothly swinging the mouse from the bottom of the screen to the middle and clicking twice.

-The final part is the story, where you play a randomized role in the SWAT entry team.
-Each mission begins with you roaming around collecting information from neighbors or owners, then attending a briefing at the van.
-From here, you play through a sequence of video clips simulating the mission and its outcome.
+The final part is the story campaign, where you play a randomized role in the SWAT entry team.
+Each mission begins with you roaming around and collecting information from neighbors or owners, then attending a briefing at the van.
+From here, you play through a sequence of video clips simulating the mission.
 It looks nice enough (though clearly green-screened), but a confusing mix of first-person and cinematic third-person angles make it difficult to know when you’re looking at the guy you’re supposed to be covering, and when you’re actually looking at yourself.
+The “action movie” camera angles further work to confuse any sense of where a movement arrow will take you.
+You could click right, thinking you’re going to look behind that stack of crates, and end up in another room altogether.

 It’s also little more than a puzzle game, using the interface to connect the clips.
 Any click loads a new clip of new scene or activity, some of which are randomized, many of which are simply death scenes penalizing you for wandering off the expected path.
-Completing a mission literally breaks down into commands you could bullet-point in a walkthrough – like click right to enter the house, wait five seconds, click left, radio team to hold, etc. The later first-person-shooter SWAT titles at least made you feel like you were leading guys to defuse a hostile situation; here you’re mostly an actor waiting for the next cue.
+Completing a mission literally breaks down into commands you could bullet-point in a walkthrough – click right to enter the house, wait five seconds, click left, radio team to hold, etc. The later first-person-shooter SWAT titles at least made you feel like you were leading guys to defuse a hostile situation; here you’re mostly an actor waiting for the next cue.

 All of this is well and good, except that the game treats delay as inaction.
 So you spot a suspect around the corner with a gun.
 You need to alert your team of his position.
 You have to right-click off your weapon, navigate to the hand signal page, find the button for “suspect,” click it, click the new icon on the suspect, then right click to access your gun again.
 But while you’re struggling around through the interface, the game thinks you’re not doing anything, so the goon steps out and shoots you.
-I agree that a certain level of “duuuuh whadoido?” should be punished, but you shouldn’t be limited because you don’t know the interface by heart, or have to wait for the multipanel to cycle to the right menu.
+I agree that a certain level of hesitation should be punished, but you shouldn’t be limited because you don’t know the interface by heart, or have to wait for the multi-panel’s animation to cycle to the right menu.

 And that’s the major problem with the game.
-I’ve bitched about the learning and reading, which I could overcome if they helped you play the game better.
+I wish the game took more time to teach you how to play it.
 Yet even if you clearly understand what you’re supposed to do, the interface doesn’t make performing that action easy.
-A real example from the game is when the leader tells you to cover a door.
+A real example from the game is when the leader tells you to “cover a door.”
 Okay, how do I do that?
 Clicking on the door opens it and gets you killed.
 When you were previously expected to cover your teammate, you moved the movement arrow to the top of the screen and clicked up, but this time “Up” moves you to another corner of the room and allows the bad guy to open the door and kill you.
 Instead, you’re supposed to wait there with the gunsight icon trained on the door until you’re ordered to move on – but any time before, waiting has meant an intentional lack of choice, which gets you killed.
-The “action movie” camera angles further work to confuse any sense of where a movement arrow will take you.
-You could click right, thinking you’re going to look behind that stack of crates, and end up in another room altogether.

 This is what I mean by the game becoming a puzzle.
 Actually knowing your tactics and your role is frequently rendered useless by having to struggle to make your intentions clear to the interface.
 It’s far easier to think of it in interface terms, and keep retrying the mission while building to your list of “moves” until you get to the end.
 Or to put it another way, it’s less about reacting naturally to what’s on the screen, and more about simply figuring out and clicking the right spots in the right order.
 Whether you think that will be any fun is up to you.

 Acting is fairly abysmal.
-Your commander doesn’t look the part and is hard to take seriously (and if he says “the fat’s in the fire!” one more time, I’m gonna plant a flashbang up his ass).
+Your commander doesn’t look the part and is hard to take seriously (and if he says “the fat’s in the fire!” one more time, he’s gonna get a flashbang up the ass).
 Your squad leader fairs a little better, and your teammates at least perform their SWAT duties convincingly.
 Other actors, like every single person you interview, are absolutely horrible first-timers.
 You get what you pay for.
 Even the marksman trainer stumbles over his lines, and you can tell that these guys don’t have the understanding of the jargon or the general confidence that the real pros would.
 But I suppose the pros wouldn’t have the time to star in what must have seemed like a high-school play shot in their backyard.

 Despite the involvement of the LAPD, this game’s merit as a simulator is questionable.
 It’s certainly no fun to play.
 The inefficient interface simply doesn’t give you quick access to the tools and commands you would need to play a reactionary game.
 As a result, it becomes a frustrating puzzle of trying to find the right combination of “moves” to win.
 The encyclopedia sections may have value to budding SWAT enthusiasts, but anyone looking for a recreation of a day in the SWAT van, or a interesting police-based action title, should pass this by.